theupdateframework/taps/candidate-fulcio-tap.md

 This TAP improves security by eliminating the risk of developers losing their keys if they chose to use Fulcio instead of a traditional public key cryptosystem.
 However, it adds 2 additional services that may be compromised: the Fulcio server and the Rekor transparency log.
 In this section, we will analyze the impact and recovery in each of these cases.

 If a developer's OIDC credentials are compromised, the developer SHOULD use existing TUF processes for revocation.
 Specifically they SHOULD ask the delegator to replace any metadata that includes the compromised OIDC account.
+If the developer's credentials were compromised, but later recovered, the developer may still use these credentials, but any metadata files that were created while the credentials were compromised should be replaced with a higher version of those metadata files so that the compromised files will not be downloaded (using the existing snapshot protection).

 If the Fulcio server is compromised, it may issue certificates on behalf of any attacker who uses Fulcio to verify their identity.
 However, the Fulcio server is backed by offline keys that are signed by TUF root keys, and so it is possible to recover from any Fulcio server compromise.
 Additionally, all Fulcio certificates are published to a transparency log, so auditors will notice if the Fulcio server is misbehaving and indicate this to users, for example through the use of [multi-role delegations](https://github.com/theupdateframework/taps/blob/master/tap3.md) to a threshold of both auditor-signed metadata and developer-signed metadata.